After childbirth, hemorrhoids came out.

 You may also be interested in articles

-Non-drug treatments for postpartum hemorrhoids
+Non-drug methods for treating postpartum hemorrhoids

 Proper nutrition for hemorrhoids after childbirth